-Harold, who has lived for almost four centuries, been in every game but Tactics, has wandered almost the entire United States Wasteland, was buddies with the Master before they were both mutated, and may eventually bring life back to the world.
+Harold, who has lived for almost four centuries, been in every game but Tactics, has wandered almost the entire United States Wasteland, was a fellow-adventurer with the Master before they were both mutated, and may eventually bring an ecosystem back to the Capital Wasteland.

 Hide Your Children: Completely averted in Fallout 1 and Fallout 2.
 Kids are a regular part of the civilian population, and you can freely blow them away in a variety of gruesome ways.
 The game even produces funny * wink* * wink* * nudge* * nudge* combat dialogue if you do so.
 Further, in one town, you are practically encouraged to do so, as the little bastards hang around in front of quest-critical stores and attempt to pickpocket you (and no matter how high your steal skill, it's nigh-impossible for you to take what they have back; you have to buy them from the merchant they report to).
 Note, however, that actually killing children will mark you as a "Child Killer," which causes pretty much everyone except the most evil characters to hate you on sight.
 This was taken literally in the European releases of both games, in which the children were simply made invisible (they're still there - they will steal from you and occasionally say things and can be killed with explosives).
 Fallout 3, though used the "children are present but invulnerable" variant (though you can at one point help a slaver kidnap one and sell another into slavery yourself).